-The council is the only authority permitted to erect signs or paint marked bays to control parking on streets, although this is generally not carried out in residential streets.
+Council is the only authority permitted to erect signs or paint marked bays to control street parking; this is mainly carried out in commercial areas.

 The police are also able to enforce parking and will act on complaints received, but they will usually only take action where the situation is considered potentially dangerous.

 Motorists can park on both sides of the road but must leave at least three metres of clear roadway between their vehicle and other parked vehicles, dividing strips, traffic islands or unbroken dividing lines (see diagram).

 Where no signs are erected in a two-way street, vehicles must park parallel to the left side of the street.
 Parking is illegal on nature strips, footpaths and across kerb ramps.